Originate/guide/pull_requests.md

 ## What is a Pull Request

-When we work on any logical change to a codebase, it is done in its own Git branch.
+When we work on adding a feature to a codebase, we do it in a separate Git branch.
 Before the branch is ready to be merged into master, we create a Pull
 Request (PR for short) that visualizes the changes that the developer wants to make.
 Other team members can make sure the changes are good, or suggest improvements.